Follow us

 Arizona’s approach to “stand your ground” laws is a topic of significant interest for those concerned with self-defense and legal rights.
 While Arizona doesn’t label its laws explicitly as “stand your ground,” the principles embedded within the state’s legal system provide similar protections.

-Arizona’s Implicit Stand Your Ground Principle
+Overview of Arizona’s Stand Your Ground Law

 Without a specific stand your ground law, Arizona still offers residents the ability to defend themselves using force, including deadly force, without a duty to retreat.
 This legal stance means that if you’re in a lawful place and not conducting illegal activities, your right to defend yourself against a threat, without needing to flee, is recognized by Arizona law.

-ARS 13-404: Self-Defense
+ARS 13-404: Justification; self-defense

 ARS 13-407: Use of Physical Force in Defense of Premises